 Technology watch

-Technology monitoring focuses on the evolution of technologies , the emergence of new innovations, the state of the art in a specific field, and tracking the strategies of key competitors.
-For example, an industrial company might monitor progress in artificial intelligence to anticipate opportunities for developing new products.
-Monitoring filed patents is an essential part of technology monitoring, even for companies that do not file patents.
+For example, an industrial company can track advances in artificial intelligence to anticipate opportunities for developing new products.
+Monitoring patent applications is an essential part of technology intelligence, even for companies that do not file patents.

-However, it would be a mistake to assume that patents alone are sufficient for effective technology monitoring .
+However, it would be a mistake to assume that patents alone are sufficient to fuel effective technology monitoring .
 First, not everything is patentable.
 Second, some companies, sometimes for very good reasons, choose not to file patents.
 Finally, when you read a competitor's published patent, you are on average two to three years behind their research activities.

 Scientific monitoring